 I’m goin’ deep and gettin’ personal here about the roots of painful shyness.

-The film told the story of Buck Brannaman, who is known for his gifted connection with horses, and training horses without using harsh methods.
+The film told the true story of Buck Brannaman, who is known for his gifted connection with horses, and training horses without using harsh methods.
 (His story was fictionalized in the book and film, The Horse Whisperer.)

 When you watch him with a horse, you can see why they call him the Horse Whisperer.
 It’s magical.

 In the documentary, Buck is open about his very introverted nature, and his extreme shyness in his past.
 One person said Buck couldn’t look people in the eye when he first started out as a horse trainer.
 I suspect he’s also a highly sensitive person (HSP).

 Buck talks openly about the severe abuse from his father as a child.
 He said it’s probably part of how he became both very shy, and so tuned in to animals’ needs to be treated with kindness.